desertwitch/zipfuse/README.md

 sudo systemctl enable --now zipgallery.target
 ```

-In the example above the target is started immediately and at system boot.
+In the example above the target is started immediately and also at system boot.

 ## Security, Contributions, and License

-Security is not a priority for this personal purpose-driven project.
+Security is not a priority for this **personal purpose-driven project**.
 It is
 running in self-hosted, appropriately secured environments so that it does not
 have to be.
 Stability and long-term, hands-off operation are however paramount
-to it, due to its very multi-layered nature.
+to it, due to the very multi-layered nature.
 Feel free to fork this project as
 needed, or open issues and pull requests if you notice any glaring issues - but
-please do approach any such with the perspective of it being just a tool for a
+please do approach any such with the perspective of it being a mere tool for a
-tailored, specific purpose.
-All code is licensed under the MIT license.
+tailored, specific purpose. **All code is licensed under the MIT license.**